sumandeb003/GraphGPS4HT/README.md

 **Verilog HDL code (RTL)** <span style="color:red">------Parser-----></span> **AST (Abstract Syntax Tree)** <span style="color:red"> ------Dataflow Analyser-----> </span> **DFG** <span style="color:red"> ------Controlflow Analyser-----> </span> **CFG**

+**The tool GAINESIS takes in GLNs and inserts HTs in them.
+The benchmarks in TrustHub are RTLs.
+RTLs have to be converted to GLNs using Vivado or some other compiler tool and then fed to GAINESIS.**

+**At the end, we want graphs from these RTLs or GLNs.
+Pyverilog can produce graphs from RTLs only.
+So, GAINESIS won't be useful here.
+We will need some tool that can convert GLNs to graphs.**

 ## Understanding GNN training in HW2VEC:

 I investigated the code of HW2VEC tool to understand its GNN training.
 The purpose was to get answer to my following curiosities: